Moaz0009/Anomaly-Detection-Algorithm-Implementation/README.md

-Here’s a README file for your GitHub repository:

----

 # Anomaly Detection Algorithm Implementation

 Welcome to the Anomaly Detection Algorithm repository!
 This project contains the implementation of an anomaly detection algorithm using Gaussian distribution-based probability estimation.
 The algorithm is designed to detect outliers in a dataset and determine an optimal threshold for identifying anomalies.